wandb/docs/content/guides/hosting/iam/authentication/sso.md

 {{< /tabpane >}}

 {{% alert %}}
 If you're unable to log in to your instance after configuring SSO, you can restart the instance with the `LOCAL_RESTORE=true` environment variable set.
-This will output a temporary password to the containers logs and turn off SSO.
+This outputs a temporary password to the containers logs and turn off SSO.
 Once you've resolved any issues with SSO, you must remove that environment variable to enable SSO again.
 {{% /alert %}}

 ## Security Assertion Markup Language (SAML)